tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DS-Authentication.md

 {{% /alert %}}

 ### How to integrate 3DS?
-Depending on the scenario you choose to use the 3DS Authentication, the integration procedure varies.
+3DS Authentication is a service available under demand, contact your Key Account Manager or Technical support to enable it.<br>Depending on the scenario you choose to use the 3DS Authentication, the integration procedure varies.

 #### Pass Through
 When you are integrated with an _**MPI**_ or a _**3DS Server**_, you just need to send us the authentication response in the payment request.
 Refer to your processing country to see an example of how to send the parameters returned in the response: